bondagit/aes67-linux-daemon/daemon/README.md

 > **tic\_frame\_size\_at\_1fs**
 > JSON number specifying the TIC frame size at 1FS in samples, valid range is from 6 to 192 samples.
 > This global setting is used to determine the driver base timer period.
-For example with a value of 192 samples this period is set to 4ms and the outgoing RTP packets are scheduled for being sent every 4ms causing an average latency greater than 4ms.
+For example with a value of 192 samples this period is set to 4ms and the outgoing RTP packets are scheduled for being sent every 4ms resulting on an average latency greater than 4ms.
-> A user is able to configure Sources whose max number of samples range from 125μs (6 samples) to the value of this parameter.
-For example with a value of 48 samples a user is able to configure Sources with a max number of samples ranging from 125μs (6 samples) to 1ms (48 samples) and packets will be affected by a 1ms latency.

 > **max\_tic\_frame\_size**
 > JSON number specifying the max tick frame size.
 This is currently set to 1024.